 To scale horizontally, you can add more Droplets to your load balancer by navigating to a particular load balancer’s page in the control panel and clicking the Add Droplets button.

 The kind of Droplets you use will impact performance as well, so make sure you choose the right Droplet for your application.
-For example, Optimized Droplets work best for computationally intensive workloads, like CI/CD and high performance application servers.
+For example, CPU-Optimized Droplets work best for computationally intensive workloads, like CI/CD and high performance application servers.

 To scale vertically, you can resize your existing Droplets to give them more RAM and CPU.